manishshettym/ProxyCloud/README.md

 ### Running the project

-*Point your browsers proxy to the WebServers IP and port
+* Point your browsers proxy to the WebServers IP and port

-*To run the webserver:
+* To run the webserver:

 ```sh
 cd /path/to/your/directory
 python threading_cache_proxy.py
 ```
-*To run the two proxies built in:
+* To run the two proxies built in:

 ```sh
 cd /path/to/your/directory
 python proxy_server<serverid>.py
 ```

-*To run the proxy Web-App:
+* To run the proxy Web-App:
 ```sh
 cd /path/to/your/directory
 python3 app2.py
 ```
+## Development

+* Build and Add more proxies for your server with a few lines of simple code
+* Apply better caching techniques and load-balancing methods

 ## Tech/Libraries/Modules used